ros2/design/articles/141_static_remapping.md

 Because processes in ROS 2 can contain multiple nodes, it is possible multiple nodes in a process may use the same name for different purposes.
 A user may want to change a name used in one node without affecting the rest.

 ### Change a Namespace
+Nodes are said to be in a namespace or have a **default namespace**.
+This namespace gets prepended to all relative names used by the node.
-This is the ability to change the namespace of multiple names with one rule.
+This use case is the ability to change the namespace of multiple names with one rule.

 A popular ROS 1 package [actionlib](http://wiki.ros.org/actionlib) creates 5 topics with the same namespace.
 In ROS 1 remapping an actionlib client or server means creating 5 remapping rules.
 In ROS 2 just one rule could remap them all.